Tabgha, Israel

 💡 Just so you know: Some links on this page are affiliate links, meaning I may earn a small commission if you make a purchase or booking, at no extra cost to you.
 This helps me keep this site running – thank you!

-Tabgha, Galilee: The Site of Jesus’ Miracles
+Tabgha: The Site of Jesus’ Miracles in the Galilee

 - Nestled on the Sea of Galilee’s northwest shore, Tabgha, Israel, is a tranquil destination celebrated for two pivotal events in Jesus’ ministry.
 The Church of the Multiplication commemorates the miracle where Jesus fed 5,000 with five loaves and two fish (Mark 6:30-44), while the Church of St. Peter’s Primacy marks his post-resurrection breakfast with disciples, affirming Peter’s leadership (John 21:1-19).
 Tabgha, Galilee, just 3 km from Capernaum, blends archaeology, spirituality, and natural beauty, making it an essential stop for pilgrims and history enthusiasts.
 Whether you’re exploring biblical sites or seeking peace, Tabgha’s serene lakeside setting leaves a lasting impression.